 Female figurines have been found during archaeological excavations.
 The most famous one is the Venus of Willendorf dating from around 23,000 BC.
 Some scholars believe these figurines depict mother goddesses.
 And indeed many ancient cultures had mother goddesses associated with fertility.
 Women give birth and humans in early civilisations may have thought that women have special powers that enable them to create life.
 One of the best known mother goddesses was Isis in ancient Egypt.

 The tale of Eve and Adam may have been edited.
 Eve may have been the mother of Adam as she was the Mother Of All The Living.
 This makes more sense than Eve being made out of Adam’s rib.
 As Adam was the only man around at time, this title makes little sense unless it refers to all living creatures.
 The tale may originally have reflected the transition from hunting and gathering to agriculture.
-The life of hunter gatherers was far more agreeable than the plight of the farmers that came later on.1 The Garden Of Eden provided for everything and resembled the life of hunter gatherers.
-After the fall Adam was banished from the Garden of Eden to work the ground,2 which was a life of toil.3 This reflects the transition to agriculture.
+The life of hunter gatherers was far more agreeable than the plight of the farmers that came later on.1 The Garden Of Eden provided for everything.
+It resembled the life of hunter gatherers.
+Adam was banished from the Garden of Eden to work the ground,2 which was a life of toil.3

-God appears to be male in the Hebrew Bible and the Quran but many believe that God has no gender.
-This is, above all, a politically correct stance.
+God appears to be male in the Jewish Torah and the Quran but many believe that God has no gender.
 Historically Yahweh and Allah have been male gods.
-Yahweh and Allah even had a wife and children.
-Yet Jews and Muslims do not see God as a Father like Christians do, even though there are a few references to God as a Father4 and a Mother5 in the Torah.
+Before monotheism took over, Yahweh and Allah even had a wife and children.
+Jews and Muslims do not see God as a Father like Christians do, even though there are a few references to God as a Father4 and a Mother5 in the Torah.
 Remarkably the God of the Christians can give birth6 so perhaps God is a Mother after all.
 Christians refer to God as Father but there is no Father in the Torah.
 Only Eve is the Mother Of All The Living.
 The question is what imagined deities of humans can tell us about the owner of this universe if there is one.
 The predominance of the God Of Abraham might be a clue.